stjude-rust-labs/sprocket-vscode/README.md

 > **NOTE**
 >
 > The Sprocket Visual Studio Code extension is currently in very early
 > development.
-You may also experience various user experience issues, such as
+You may also experience various issues, such as
 > needing to manually restart the Sprocket extension if it crashes.
 We plan to
 > improve all of these things as we continue to develop the extension.